justintolman/easy_http2_ws/README.md

 include <!--ehw-menu--> in a template or template base file in the location where you want the menu.
 The root tag of the resulting tree will be <ehw-menu id="ehw-menu-root"> you can make a WebComponent class or use css to control its look and behavior.
 It will also auto generate the file ehw_nav_map.html if it's not present.
 If you want to customize this file make an ehw_nav_map.z_part.html

+I also added an <ehw-list> that replaces <!--ehw-list-->.
+It's the saas the menu version, But I wanted a list version that won't be transformed into a menu when I apply a WebComponent.

 Note that using the menu will apply templates to all base template files (see templates below).

 (Implementing a system with something like a .menu.z_part or .zm_part extension is doable, but I don't currently feel like the benefits are worth the work.)